KennyPeanuts/litter_priming_nutrients/analysis/toughness_analysis.md

     mean.tough <- data.frame(location, treat, nutrients, glucose, mean.tot.mass2, mean.tot.mass14)

 ### Calculate Difference Between Sed and Top

+In order to determine if there was an effect of location of the leaves on the toughness, we subtracted the tougness measurement (both as mass and percent) of the leaves not in contact with the sediments (top) from the toughness measurement of the leaves in contact with the sediment.
+If there was no effect of the location, then the mean difference should be equal to 0.
+Since the leaves were incubated in the same mesocosms, the top and sed samples are not independent and cannot be tested against each other.

     mean.tot.mass2.diff <- mean.tough$mean.tot.mass2[mean.tough$location == "top"] - mean.tough$mean.tot.mass2[mean.tough$location == "sed"]
     mean.tot.mass14.diff <- mean.tough$mean.tot.mass14[mean.tough$location == "top"] - mean.tough$mean.tot.mass14[mean.tough$location == "sed"]